Loading Events

 Scriptwriters Group online social

-This free, evening event is a chance for Society of Authors’ Scriptwriters Group (SWG) members to meet their committee informally, and to hang out and chat with other SWG members online via Zoom and in a variety of different breakout rooms hosted by the committee.
+This free, evening event offers Society of Authors’ Scriptwriters Group (SWG) members the opportunity to meet informally with their committee and socialise with other SWG members online via Zoom, in various breakout rooms hosted by the committee.

-We will start the event with general welcomes from the committee and will open the floor for any attendees that may wish to introduce themselves.
+We will start the event with general welcomes from the committee and will open the floor for any attendees who may wish to introduce themselves.
 Please note that this is fully optional.

 The event runs from 6-7.15pm.